-What is nonstandard measurement?
+What is Nonstandard Measurement?

-It’s using an object, other than a ruler, to measure the length or width of an object.
+Nonstandard measurement is when you use an object, other than a ruler, to measure the length or width of an object.

 So, let’s go have some fun and use our feet, our hands, our toys, or even straws to explore measurement.

 Measure with hearts, handprints, LEGO Bricks, and more with these fun math activities.